kazaamjt/Eikobot/docs/language_overview.md

 ## The compile command

-The base `eikobot` command is used to invoke everything required.
+The base `eikobot` command is used to invoke everything.

 The `compile` subcommand only compiles a model, no resources will be deployed.
 It is usefull when writing models as it will indicate compilation errors and the like.